Kevinbui16/Stroke-Detection-ML/README.md

     - How well do those variables describe whether patient will have strokes or not

 ## Data Source
-This data set is taken from Kaggle, the link to which is:
+This dataset is taken from Kaggle, the link to which is:
   - https://www.kaggle.com/datasets/zzettrkalpakbal/full-filled-brain-stroke-dataset

 ## Features